Ann-Anahit/p5-advanced-frontend/README.md

 ## Credits

-- All the features of my website were developed with the guidance of the lessons from the Code Institute's Moments project.
+- Most of the features of my website were developed with the guidance of the lessons from the Code Institute's Moments project.

 ## Content

-- The default profile is provided by Code Institute in the Django Rest Framework walkthrough project and I reused them.
-- The other images on the website were downloaded from [Vecteezy](https://de.vecteezy.com/).
+- The images on the website were downloaded from [Vecteezy](https://de.vecteezy.com/).

 ## Acknowledgments

 I would like to acknowledge:
 - Kay Welfare - My cohort facilitator who's always there for us.
-- My sister and Tristan, for understanding.
+- Davit Zakharyan, Tatewik, Tristan und Seda for supporting me.

 [Back to top](<#content>)